ArtMiranda/ArtMiranda/README.md

 # Artur Miranda - Full Stack Developer

-- 🔭 Currently a Web Full Stack Developer @ Codiub - Solução Digital.
+- 🔭 Currently a Full Stack Web Developer at Codiub - Solução Digital.
-- 🌱 Using and learning Angular, Java Spring and PostgreSQL.
+- 🌱 Using and learning Angular, Java Spring, and PostgreSQL.
 - 📫 You can contact me at artcamir12@gmail.com.
 - ⚡ Open source is the right way to do it.